robertchoi/caret/README.md

 - **[User Guide](./caret-docs/user-guide/)** - Usage instructions for end-users

 💡 **Mandatory read before starting development**: Please familiarize yourself with the TDD-based development process and architectural principles in the [AI Work Methodology Guide](./caret-docs/guides/ai-work-method-guide.en.mdx).

+⚡ **Want to understand AI system?**: Check the [AI Message Flow Guide](./caret-docs/development/ai-message-flow-guide.en.mdx) to see the complete process of how user messages are sent to AI and responses are received!